alagyn/py-imgui-redux/README.md

 A standard python list is stored sequentially in memory, but the raw *values* themselves are wrapped in a python object.
 Therefore, we cannot easily iterate over *just* the ints/floats, let alone get a pointer to give to ImGui.

-This is solved in two ways.
+This is solved in one of two ways.

 Method 1: PyImgui-Redux Wrappers
 ```python